anshuraj0904/JS_Project-1/README.md

-# A todo task with local storage.
+# A todo task application with local storage's usage.

-# Here, we'll bring into use, the local storage's getItem(),setItem() and removeItem() methods.
+# Create a task, mark it done or undone as per the requirements, or, simply delete it.

-# Also, a big part of it will be done using the array destructuring syntax which is [...] kinda thing.
+# Requires basics of Arrays, and DOM manipulation, and a bit of local storage.